Nsala of Wala in the Nsongo District: Historical background

-The ABIR had posts scattered throughout the area, each responsible for a region and staffed by one or two European employees who received commissions on the rubber delivered and whose salaries were reduced if a quota was not met.
-Based on the number of men in a village, the posts in turn set rubber quotas for each village, which the ABIR guards were responsible for collecting.
-If the quotas were not met, the guards were threatened with pay cuts, dismissal, imprisonment or flogging.
-While a few guards ("post sentries") were equipped with comparatively modern Albini-Braendlin rifles, the guards stationed in the villages ("village sentries") used muzzle-loading rifles.
-The sentries were sometimes required to produce a right hand for each cartridge used as proof of their work.
-The ABIR had the support of the state army, which sent troops based in Basankusu to quell any strong resistance from the population, as well as logistical support and weapons licences.
+The Abir Congo Company had posts scattered throughout the area, each responsible for a region and staffed by one or two European employees who received commissions on the rubber delivered and whose salaries were reduced if a quota was not met.
+Based on the number of men in a village, the posts in turn set rubber quotas for each village, which the Abir guards were responsible for collecting.
+If the quotas were not met, the guards were threatened with pay cuts, dismissal, imprisonment, or flogging.
+While a few guards ("post sentries") were equipped with comparatively modern Albini-Braendlin rifles, the guards stationed in the villages ("village sentries") used muzzleloaders.
+The sentries were sometimes required to produce a right hand (of the person supposedly killed) for each used cartridge to prove that they had not "wasted" it.
+Abir was supported by the state army in the form of logistical support and weapons licences.
+If they encountered strong resistance from the population, they could rely on state troops based in Basankusu to suppress it.

-Although, the men forced to collect the rubber were paid for it, the company had prisons where men who failed to meet their quotas were held and forced to work.
+While the men forced to collect rubber received nominal pay for it, the company had prisons where men who failed to meet their quotas were held and forced to work.
 Wives or other close relatives were often taken hostage instead, which had the advantage of allowing the man to continue collecting rubber.
 If villages failed to meet their quotas, their leaders were often taken hostage.

-The village of Wala was in the domain of Nsongo Mboyo, a collective of settlements situated within the boundaries of the ABIR concession, which has since been designated as groupement.
-According to the data provided by the state Réferentiel Geographique Commun (RGC), this area is located to the east of Baringa and to the north of Maringa.
+The village of Wala was in the domain of Nsongo Mboyo, a group of settlements within the boundaries of the Abir concession, situated east of Baringa and north of the Maringa.
 In 1903, over 1,000 individuals from Nsongo Mboyo who had attempted to flee the concession area were forcibly relocated to the Lireko labour camp.
-In May 1904, 83 people are believed to have been killed by ABIR personnel in Wala alone.
+According to historian Ben Kiernan, Abir personnel killed 83 people in Wala alone in May 1904.